ronaldderksen/com.greenwavesystems/README.md

 * Dutch

 ## Installation:
-If you don't already have the homey SDK, please checkout the website on how to get started: https://apps.developer.homey.app/the-basics/getting-started
+If you don't already have the homey SDK, please read the homey apps developer website on how to get started: https://apps.developer.homey.app/the-basics/getting-started

 to install this app.
 Run the following: